 Supporting Population Health Management

-AI analyzes large datasets to identify patterns and trends in patient populations.
-Hospitals can use these insights to address public health challenges, such as identifying outbreaks or improving care for chronic conditions.
-This capability allows for proactive measures and a more strategic approach to healthcare delivery.
+AI analyzes large volumes of data to find patterns and trends in patient populations that can yield insights useful for addressing the challenges confronting the broader public health.
+This may range from accelerating the time to outbreak identification to improving care for chronic conditions.
+This capability enables proactive measures and a much more strategic approach toward healthcare delivery.

 Implementation Strategies for AI in EHR Systems